Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/brainstorm-drive-configurations.typ

   )
 )

-While most of our team was already familiar with the different types of drives, we didn't have much information on the pros and cons of each.
+While most of our team was already familiar with the different types of drives, we did not have much information on the pros and cons of each.
 During our research, a very helpful resource was the BLRS Wiki Page on VEX Drivetrains #footnote[#link("https://wiki.purduesigbots.com/hardware/vex-drivetrains")].

 #nb_pro_con(
   name: "Tank Drive",